What do volunteer fellows do?

 Do volunteer fellows get vacation time?

-All full-time volunteer fellows have the option to use up to five days of personal leave during their service year (per approval with their supervisor).
+All full-time volunteer fellows have the option to use up to five days of personal leave during their service year (per approval with their supervisor), and a trip home in the middle of the year.

 Also, after their first year of service, volunteers who decide to re-enlist for a second year receive 20 working days of vacation, with round-trip air transportation home and $100 expenses paid by KNOM.

-Travel or leave during some periods, such as December or March, may not be possible.
+Travel or leave during some periods, such as December or March (race season), may not be possible.

 How do I get there?